 9. Greenhill & Co.

-Founded by a former Morgan Stanley president, Greenhill & Co. is a relatively small investment bank employing around 370 people.
-It operates across the globe with offices ranging from Hong Kong to Stockholm and specializes in M&A and capital raising.
+Founded by a former Morgan Stanley president, Greenhill & Co. is a relatively small investment bank employing around 360 people.
+It operates across the globe, with offices ranging from Hong Kong to Stockholm, and specializes in M&A and capital raising.

-Perella Weinberg is an independent investment bank operating in areas including M&A, capital markets, and growth capital.
-The firm was founded in 2006 and now houses around 600 employees with headquarters in New York and other offices across the US and in Europe.
+Another independent investment bank, Perella Weinberg, which operates in areas including M&A, capital markets, and growth capital, has witnessed substantial improvement in the ranking this year, moving from eighth to fifth place.
+Founded in 2006, the firm now houses around 700 employees with headquarters in New York and other offices spanning the US and Europe.

 Vault ranks Perella Weinberg among the top five firms for both firm leadership and benefits.
 It also ranks among the best for internal mobility.